Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 | Checksum | 2 | 12+x |
 | ETX (0x03) | 1 | 14+x |

-### Appendix D: Using protobuf Messages to Communicate by using 0x8C, 0x26
+### Appendix D: IOX Pub/Sub protobuf data packets in message type 0x8C, 0x26

 Messages sent from the IOX to the GO is represented by IoxToGo Messages sent from the GO to the IOX is represented by IoxFromGo